CESSProject/doc-v2/storage-node/running.md

 echo "/dev/vdb /cess ext4 defaults 0 0" >> /etc/fstab
 ```

 Replace /dev/vdb with your own disk name. /cess has to remain the same as created in the previous step.
-If you are not under root privileges, try: `echo "/dev/vdb /cess ext4 defaults 0 0" | sudo tee -a /etc/fstab`
+If you are not under root privileges, try: <br/>`echo "/dev/vdb /cess ext4 defaults 0 0" | sudo tee -a /etc/fstab`

 Mount `/cess`: